Anti-social behaviour (ASB) covers day to day incidents of crime, nuisance and disorder which can make people’s lives a misery.

 There is also a group form which can be used if you are aware other people in the local community have reported separate, but related, anti-social incidents to agencies in the last six months and the problem persists.
 You will need five signatures to confirm consent has been given from the named individuals.

-We will acknowledge your Community Trigger submission within 3 working days.
-If it meets the criteria a multi-agency group will review your complaints and identify any additional actions which should be taken to help resolve the problem and share this action plan with you within 25 working days.
+We will acknowledge your Community Trigger submission within three working days.
+If it meets the criteria, a multi-agency group will review your complaints and identify any additional actions which should be taken to help resolve the problem and share this action plan with you within 25 working days.

 If you can't sort an issue out, using mediation might help you understand each other’s point of view and find an answer.
 Mediators do not take sides, but try to find something you can both agree on.
 Using mediation early on can often stop problems getting worse.
 But even when a problem has been going on for a while, mediation can still help someone see they are causing a problem and stop it.
 Visit Mediation Surrey for more information.